Morris Park, Bronx: Culture

-As an Italian American neighborhood, the residents have close ties to their heritage.
-After Italy’s World Cup victory in 2006, over 30,000 flocked to the neighborhood for an all-day party.
+Italian-American residents have close ties to their heritage.
+After Italy's World Cup victory in 2006, over 30,000 flocked to the neighborhood for an all-day party.
 Since then, Morris Park has gained a rival reputation with Arthur Avenue for the prototypical Italian-American neighborhood in the Bronx.
 Morris Park has one of the highest percentage of Italian populations in the city, along with Bensonhurst in Brooklyn and Staten Island.

 Morris Park is famous for its annual Columbus Day parade, which began in 1977 to honor Christopher Columbus.
 It is held on the Sunday before the national Columbus Day holiday.
 Rudolph Giuliani, Michael Bloomberg, and Bill de Blasio have attended as mayors.
 The procession begins at the intersection of Morris Park Avenue and White Plains Road, marches east on Morris Park Avenue, turns north on Williamsbridge Road, and ends at Pelham Parkway South.
 The reviewing stand, where the local dignitaries, politicians, civic and business leaders, and Grand Marshal sit, is located on Williamsbridge Road between Lydig and Neill avenues.
 Past Grand Marshals have included actors Tony LoBianco, Chazz Palminteri, television personality Regis Philbin, and former New York Yankees first baseman Joe Pepitone.

 Politics

 Politically, Morris Park is in New York's 14th congressional district, represented by Democrat Alexandria Ocasio-Cortez as of 2019.
-It is also part of the 34th State Senate district, represented by Democrat Alessandra Biaggi, and the 80th State Assembly district, represented by Democrat Nathalia Fernandez.
-Morris Park is located in New York's 13th City Council district, represented by Marjorie Velázquez, a Democrat.
+It is also part of the 34th State Senate district, represented by Democrat Nathalia Fernandez, and the 80th State Assembly district, represented by Democrat John Zaccaro Jr. Morris Park is located in New York's 13th City Council district, represented by Kristy Marmorato, a Republican.

 A reflection of its heavily Italian-American and Catholic population, Morris Park was politically conservative and remained one of the Bronx's few solidly Republican neighborhoods until the 1990s.
 It was represented in the United States Congress from 1953 to 1969 by Paul Fino, a Republican, and then from 1969 to 1988 by Mario Biaggi, a socially conservative and law and order Democrat.
 Republican State Senators such as John D. Calandra and Guy Velella drew extensive support from Morris Park residents.
 In his three mayoral campaigns in 1989, 1993, and 1997, Rudy Giuliani, a Republican, carried Morris Park by substantial margins.
 In recent years, changing demographics have altered the neighborhood's political landscape.